-A Comprehensive Guide To Florida EV Rebates & Charging Incentives
+A Comprehensive Guide To Florida EV Incentives, Tax Credits & Rebates

-To make the transition to an electric lifestyle as easy as possible, we’ve created this guide with everything Florida residents need to know about driving an electric vehicle (EV), including available EV rebates, incentives and time-of-use electricity rates.
+To make the transition to an electric lifestyle as easy as possible, we’ve created this guide with everything Florida residents need to know about driving an electric vehicle (EV), including available EV incentives, rebates, tax credits, and time-of-use electricity rates.
 Qmerit is your electrification partner in Florida.

 florida state flag florida state flag